INDIA IS BUILDING IT'S STARTUP STORY

 01

-District Industry Centers
+District Industry Centers called (DICs)

-Set up to promote MSMEs at district level — offering financial support, skill development, and access to various Govt. schemes like PMEGP.
+Set up to promote MSMEs at district level — offering financial support, skill development, and access to various Govt. schemes like PMEGP

 02